-Separate Consolidated Number of uninterrupted years 3 3
+Separate Consolidated Number of uninterrupted years 4 4

-Separate Consolidated Number of years audited by current auditing firm /Number of years that the company or its group has been audited (as a %) 9,38% 9,38%
+Separate Consolidated Number of years audited by current auditing firm /Number of years that the company or its group has been audited (as a %) 12,12% 12,12%

-B.1.35 Indicate and if applicable provide details of any procedure for Board members to obtain the information required to prepare for the meetings of the administrative bodies with sufficient time:
+C.1.35 Indicate and if applicable provide details of any procedure for board members to obtain the information required to prepare for the meetings of the administrative bodies with sufficient time:

+Yes No

+X

 Detail of procedure

 In the performance of their duties, the Company's Directors have the duty to demand and the right to obtain from the Company the appropriate and necessary information to discharge their obligations.
-Unless the Board has been convened or has been exceptionally called for reasons of urgency, the Directors must have the information they need sufficiently in advance for deliberation and the adoption of resolutions on the matters to be discussed and in the appropriate format (Articles 17 and 22.2[c] of the Board Regulations).
+Unless the Board has been convened or has been exceptionally called for reasons of urgency, the Directors must have the information they need sufficiently in advance for deliberation and the adoption of resolutions on the matters to be discussed and in the appropriate format (Articles 17 and 22.2[c] of the Rules of the Board of Directors).

-Without prejudice to the above right to information, directors are also entitled to seek external advice when they consider it necessary for the proper performance of their duties, expressly envisaged in the Board Regulations as regards Board Committee members (Articles 25, 27 and 28), which must be understood as generally applicable to all Board members in relation to the exercise of their duties.
+Without prejudice to the above right to information, directors also have the right to seek external advice when they deem it necessary for the proper performance of their duties, as expressly contemplated in the Rules of the Board of Directors with respect to the members of the Board Committees (Articles 25, 27 and 28 of the Rules of the Board of Directors), which should be understood to be generally applicable to all members of the Board in relation to the exercise of their functions.
 Requests not only for information but also for external advice from directors will be channelled through the Secretary of the Board.